Graygzou/Spells-Finder/README.md

 The main objective is to use the MapReduce algorithm on a database (containing spells) to filter them and find the right one.

+# Prerequisites

+To be able to play with our application, you need to have both a [MongoDB](https://www.mongodb.com/) and a [SQlite](https://www.sqlite.org//index.html) databases available.
+Those twos services are already included into the application dependencies, but you need to install in into your desktop to be able to work properly.

+To Launch a mongodb database, you need to create severals folders and execute some commands.
+Good tutorials can be found online.
+Once you settup MongoDB, you can go the bin folder and enter in the Windows command line :

+`> mongod.exe`

+If you install it properly, you should be able to see the "`Waiting for connections on port 27017`" message at the end.

 # Getting started
 Once you have pull the project, you first have to launch the server.
-You have to open a windows terminal and enter the following command :
+You have to open a windows command line and enter the following command :

-`node server.js`
+`> node server.js`

 The server will be ready to receive clients requests.
 To do so, go to your favorite browser and visit *localhost:8080* webpage.